 Tips for writing a business thank-you letter after a meeting

-Some business partners see each other quite often, and informal thank-you note is a good way to show appreciation along a work process.
-It can be a hand-written note, a card or an email.
+If business partners see each other quite often, an informal thank-you note with some light-hearted joking would be a good way to show your appreciation during a work process.
+This can be through either an email or a hand-written note.

 Dear Mr. Tyler,

 I would like to thank you for taking the time to meet with me and my colleagues yesterday.
-I appreciate your knowledge sharing about the roles and responsibilities required for the project like ours.
-Your presentation contained several innovative ideas that we are now considering for our project team structure.
+I appreciate you sharing your knowledge about the roles and responsibilities required for a project like ours.
+Your presentation contained several innovative ideas that we are now considering for our project’s structure.